Those Who Want to Go: A More Expansive Great Repatriation

 Repatriation is the Most Reasonable Way to Solve the Demographic Crisis

-In the first three pieces of our landmark Great Repatriation series, White Papers outlined the most practical policy-based methods to repatriate non-Whites and increase the White share of the US Population.
+In the first three pieces of our landmark Great Repatriation series, we outlined the most practical policy-based methods to repatriate recent immigrants and their descendants, and increase the Historic American share of the US Population.
 Specifically, we found that roughly 51 million people, immigrants, and their (underage) US-born children could be repatriated to their ethnic homelands.
 This process would increase the White American share of the population from roughly 54% today to approximately 70% after implementing the aforementioned policy changes.
+This change would result in a demographic mix that could have been expected had the 1965 immigration act never been implemented, data backed up by the Pew research center.

-In the fourth and final installment of the original four papers, White Papers outlined a series of data points on those non-Whites that could not be deported via the executive actions that we suggested in the first three pieces of the series.
-Meaning, these non-Whites are those over the age of 18, born in the United States, and those with a multigenerational connection to the country.
+In the fourth and final installment of the original four papers, we gave outlined a series of data points on those immigrants and descendants of immigrants that could not be deported via the executive actions that we suggested in the first three pieces of the series.
+Meaning, these people(s) are those over the age of 18, born in the United States, and those with a multigenerational connection to the country.
 We sought to start a conversation around the possibility of voluntary repatriation of these citizens, a conversation we are continuing in this piece.

-This demographic of ‘remaining’ non-Whites, numbering about 88 million people, is dominated by the roughly 37 million Black Americans as well as a handful of Asians and Hispanics who arrived in the 18th and 19th centuries.
+This demographic of ‘remaining’ non-Westerners, numbering about 88 million people, is dominated by the roughly 37 million African Americans as well as a handful of Asians and Hispanics who arrived in the 18th and 19th centuries.
 Some were absorbed as the United States expanded under manifest destiny, and others arrived before immigration laws could be tightened to prevent their admission into the country.
-Regardless of their origin, voluntary repatriation, or repatriation of those willing to leave the country, will be necessary in order to increase the White share of the American population back to its historic high point of roughly 88%.
+Regardless of their origin, voluntary repatriation, or repatriation of those willing to leave the country, will be necessary in order to restore America’s historic demographic mix.

 A quick note as regards racial and ethnic terminology for this series: We realize that some terms are contentious, however for the sake of simplicity and directness, we will be sticking with the Census Bureau terminology for these pieces.